dumky/blog/content/2015/08/ad-blocking-on-ios.md

 So I dug up an existing ad-blocking PAC file which seems somehow up-to-date (from [John LoVerso](http://www.schooner.com/~loverso/no-ads/)), configured the blackhole proxy to Google's DNS server (8.8.8.8 port 53), and updated my iOS wi-fi settings to point to it.
 I tested in Chrome on iPhone and iPad and this method seems to work.

-You can do the same by following the instructions below, but please read the security considerations below first.
+You can try this solution by following the instructions below, but please read the security considerations below first.
-One caveat is PAC only works for wi-fi in iOS, not on cellular or other connections.
+Also, you should note that PAC only works for wi-fi in iOS, not on cellular or other connections.

 # How to install